Beyond Diophantine Wannier diagrams: Gap labelling for Bloch-Landau Hamiltonians: Proof of Theorem and Corollary

-Now let us continue with proving the discontinuity in norm topology.
+Now let us continue with proving the discontinuity of the function $b \mapsto \Pi_b$ in the norm topology.
 We start with a general fact: if $P_1$ and $P_2$ are orthogonal projections, then $\|P_1-P_2\|\leq 1$ \cite[Chap.~I, Problem 6.33]{Kato66}.
 Hence in order to prove \eqref{hc40} it is enough to show that the $\liminf$ cannot be less than one.